jupyterhub/binderhub/doc/setup-binderhub.rst

 In the google console, run the following command to print the IP address of the JupyterHub we just deployed.::

-  kubectl --namespace=binder get svc proxy-public
+  kubectl --namespace=<namespace-from-above> get svc proxy-public

 Copy the IP address under ``EXTERNAL-IP``.
 This is the IP of your JupyterHub.
 Now, add the following lines to ``config.yaml`` file::